 While you’re at it, screenshot nice compliments in your inbox or on social media.
 Save it to a compliments folder on your desktop.
 You’ll browse this digital record when you’re fighting off imposter syndrome or just need a boost on a bad day.
-Pull professional compliments to share on social media too — they’re social proof showing you’re the Independent to hire.
+Pull professional compliments to share on social media too — they’re social proof showing you’re the freelancer to hire.

 Take a look at your money

 Now, let’s dive into your finances, pricing strategies, and bookkeeping.